Real people. Real places. Real stories.

 SUBMISSION REFERENCE GUIDE

 Once you’ve read all the information above (and you need to, to understand our procedures and why we do them), then feel free to scroll to the bottom of this page for a quick reference for our guidelines instead of wading through all that text above.
 See, we try and make it easy on you.
-Sometimes. - SUBMISSION PERIOD – February 2nd through September 29th, central standard time.
+Sometimes. - SUBMISSION PERIOD – February 2nd through September 29th, central standard time, or October 14th for Members.

 - GENRE – No restrictions.
 Go crazy if you want.